 McNulty said he is drafting proposed legislation that he will discuss with his counterparts on the House Committee on Energy and Commerce, which last month approved a Social Security protection bill sponsored by Reps.
 Ed Markey, D-Mass., and Joe Barton, R-Texas.

 The Markey/Barton bill would make it a crime for someone to sell or buy Social Security numbers outside of parameters set by the Federal Trade Commission.
 The Social Security Number Protection Act (H.R.
-948) would also restrict the display of numbers online and ban the practice of requiring
+948) would also restrict the display of numbers online and ban the practice of requiring them on ID cards or membership cards.

 A combination of restrictions on the use and display of Social Security numbers, a better informed consuming public and deployment of improved authentication tools by businesses will go a long way toward reducing ID theft, lawmakers said.